mdmtk/docs/edge/source/guide/csp/wifi.md

 5. Scroll to client certificate, tap and note a drop down box with "(unspecified)" and the alias of the installed certificate.
 The alias listed can become the value to use as the certificate when using WiFiConfig to configure a profile that uses EAP-TLS.

 #### Encryption Key Details

 ##### **Key Type**
 Pivotal parm: Yes

+Settable if:

+* The Network Action is "Add a New Network" and the Security Mode is "Personal"

 Description: Specify the type of encryption key to be used by the network